raousamamukhtar/MailSystem/README.md

 ### Additional Instructions:

 - Replace `yourusername` in the repository URL with your actual GitHub username.
-- If you have any specific license information, make sure to update the License section accordingly.
+- Ensure you add a `LICENSE` file in the root of your project if you haven't already.
 - Add any additional sections or information that you think would be helpful for users or contributors.

 Place this `README.md` file in the root of your project directory.
-It will be automatically displayed on your project's GitHub page.
+It will be automatically disp